-If you use more than one Mac regularly, you can sync to Dropbox to keep most of your settings in sync between your Macs.
+If you use more than one Mac regularly, you can sync your preferences between your Macs.
 It's also a convenient way to keep your Alfred settings backed up online.

-See the detailed tutorial on syncing your Alfred settings using Dropbox for steps on setting up syncing on your Macs.
+See the detailed tutorial on syncing your Alfred preferences for steps on setting up syncing on your Macs.